GuymanDudeson/ProjektarbeitSOSE2020/README.md

 ### The Assignment is to implement various functions/programs initially meant to teach and better understand C/C++ in GO.

 **Assignment 0 Prologue:**
--Added to explain the significance of rune as a datatype for string operations in rune.
+- Added to explain the significance of rune as a datatype for string operations in rune.
--Important to understand design decisions in Assignment 1 and 2.
+- Important to understand design decisions in Assignment 1 and 2.

 **Assignment 1:**
 - Finding and extracting the longest suffix of a String after a predefined Stringpattern.